Optimal Investment with Random Endowments and Transaction Costs: Duality Theory and Shadow Prices: Utility Maximization with Unbounded Random Endowments

-The convex conjugate of $U(x)$ is defined by
+The convex conjugate of $U(x)$ is defined by $\tilde{U}(y)\triangleq \sup_{x>0}\Big(U(x)-xy\Big)$, $y>0$.

-Given the initial position $x$ and the initial static holding $q$ such that $(x,q)\in\mathcal{K}$, the agent is to maximize the expected utility defined on the terminal wealth consisting of the terminal liquidation value and the final payoff from the contingent claims.
+Given $(x,q)\in\mathcal{K}$, the agent is to maximize the expected utility defined on the terminal wealth consisting of the terminal liquidation value and the final payoff from the contingent claims.
 The \textbf{primal utility optimization problem} is defined by